Petteri Koponen: Tapiolan Honka (2004–2008)

 His first club was Malmi Super-Koris ("Malmi super-basketball"), from where he joined one of Finland's top clubs, Espoo Honka in 2004–05 season.
-Under the guidance of coach Mihailo Pavićević he quickly developed into a key component of Honka's 2006–07 Finnish League championship-winning side.
+Under the guidance of coach Mihailo Pavićević, he quickly developed into a key component of Honka's Finnish League championship-winning side in 2006–07.
 During the 2006–07 campaign Koponen averaged 12.4 points, 2.4 rebounds and 3.7 assists per game.
-The number of assists may sound small, but in Finland assists are harder to come by than in the NBA because of the difference in FIBA rules, and the league leader had an average of only 5 assists.

 Koponen played in the World All-Star team at the Nike Hoop Summit in 2007.
 He recorded 7 points and 6 assists with only one turnover, playing against future NBA super star, MVP Derrick Rose.

 Koponen began his mandatory military service in the Lahti Military Academy in October 2007, participating in a special military service built for professional athletes such as Finnish tennis player Jarkko Nieminen.
-The Finnish League 2007–08 season began slowly, with Koponen trying to adapt to the military recruit training.
+The 2007–08 Finnish League season began slowly, with Koponen trying to adapt to the military recruit training.
 Koponen struggled a lot in the opening month of the season, but found his rhythm in November, recording 21.4 points, 4.1 assists, 3.9 rebounds and 2.1 steals a game while draining 55.6% of his 2-point attempts, 45.8% of his 3-point attempts and 81.0% of his free throws.
 In the first game of December, Koponen played through a concussion and led the Honka Playboys to an overtime victory over Team Componenta, scoring 32 points, grabbing six rebounds and dishing out five assists.
 After the game, the concussion forced Koponen to be sidelined for a week.

 On 14 July 2008, in the NBA Summer League game against the Washington Wizards, Koponen scored 19 points, shooting 4-for-6 on three-point attempts.

 Virtus Bologna (2008–2012)

-In August 2008 he signed a four-year deal with the Italian team Virtus Bologna.
+In August 2008, Koponen signed a four-year deal with the Italian team Virtus Bologna.
+At the end of his first season with Bologna, the team won the FIBA EuroChallenge championship in 2009.

 Khimki (2012–2016)

-On 31 May 2012, he signed a three-year contract with the Russian team Khimki.
+On 31 May 2012, Koponen signed a three-year contract with the Russian team Khimki in the EuroLeague.
 On 27 March 2015, he re-signed with Khimki for two more years.
 With Khimki he won the 2014–15 EuroCup season, and was also named to the All-EuroCup First Team.

 Barcelona (2016–2018)

 On 16 August 2016, Koponen signed a three-year contract with Spanish powerhouse Barcelona.
 One month later, he would suffer a traffic accident that caused him a head injury.
-On 29 June 2018 Barcelona part ways with him.
+He parted ways with Barcelona on 29 June 2018.